Interview scorecards are a great way to help your hiring team make consistent hiring decisions and through structured feedback.

 Default scorecard criteria

-All Team and Corporate accounts have access to the following default interview scorecard criteria.
+All Corporate and Global accounts have access to the following default interview scorecard criteria.

 |Adaptability||Maintaining effectiveness when experiencing major changes in work tasks or the work environment; adjusting effectively to work within new work structures, processes, requirements, or cultures.|